Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

-The most critical nonconvex constraint in this problem is the continuous-time passive safety under the contingency of partially imperfect burns, expressed in Eq.~\eqref{eq:ocp_rpod_ps_ct}.
-This constraint ensures that the deputy remains outside the ellipsoidal KOZ around the target, not only throughout the controlled interval $t \in [0, t_f]$ but also during a drift interval $\tau \in [0, \tau^s]$ following an unexpected loss of control authority at the post-burn state $\boldsymbol{x}(t_k;0,\alpha)$.
+The most critical nonconvex constraint in this problem is the continuous-time passive-safety requirement under the contingency of partially imperfect burns, as expressed in Eq.~\eqref{eq:ocp_rpod_ps_ct}.
+This constraint ensures that the deputy remains outside the ellipsoidal keep-out zone (KOZ) surrounding the target continuously over the controlled interval $t \in [0, t_f]$.
+Safety is further enforced during a subsequent drift interval $\tau \in [0, \tau^s]$ following an unexpected loss of control authority at the post-burn state $\boldsymbol{x}(t_k;0,\alpha)$.
 Passive safety must be guaranteed (i) continuously in time, rather than at discrete nodes, and (ii) even under incomplete burn execution, characterized by the burn completion factor $\alpha \in [0, 1]$.
 Despite its conservatism, enforcing passive safety under imperfect burns is justified, as the objective is to enable complex maneuvers around the target where the geometric safety criteria \cite{damico_phd_2010} cannot always be guaranteed.
 The geometry of each KOZ is specified by a diagonal matrix $P \in \mathbb{R}^{6\times6}$, which defines the ellipsoidal semi-axes in the RTN frame, and matrix $\Psi_k = \Psi(t_k) \in \mathbb{R}^{6\times6}$ denotes the first-order linear mapping from qnsROE to the relative Cartesian state in the RTN frame, denoted as $\boldsymbol{x}_{\text{RTN}}$~\cite{damico_phd_2010}.
+Therefore, \( S_{k\tau} \in \mathbb{R}^{6 \times 6} \) denotes the induced quadratic form in the ROE space that represents the KOZ constraint after propagation over the drift interval \( \tau \), as defined in Eq.~\eqref{eq:S_ktau}.
 Note that stochastic uncertainties due to actuation misalignment, navigation error, or unmodeled accelerations are not explicitly modeled in the chance-constrained framework; only the contingency arising from imperfect impulsive burns is considered in this problem.
-This simplification is justified because the high relative navigation accuracy achieved in close-proximity operations ($<$cm-level via differential GNSS~\cite{kruger2024adaptive}), and unmodeled accelerations are negligible over the few orbital revolutions considered.
-Instead, the emphasis is placed on ensuring continuous-time satisfaction of the passive safety constraint and robust exclusion from the KOZ under the presence of partially imperfect burns, which dominate the overall safety behavior.
+This simplification is justified because close-proximity operations achieve high relative navigation accuracy \cite{Guffanti2023Visors}, and unmodeled accelerations are negligible over the few orbital revolutions considered.
+Instead, emphasis is placed on ensuring continuous-time satisfaction of the passive safety constraint and robust exclusion from the KOZ under the presence of partially imperfect burns, which dominate the overall safety behavior.

 The continuous-time passive safety constraint for an impulsive control at $t_k$ is enforced by satisfying the following integral inequality~\cite{elango2025continuous}:

 where $|x|_{+} = \max(x,0)$ denotes the hinge function.
 The convexified constraint of Eq.~\eqref{eq:ct_ps_integral} using the reference variables $(\bar{x}_k, \bar{u}_k)$ is obtained as: